noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - refactor/migration: service by service is moved to the cloud into a new architecture
 - lift and shift: aka rehost; copy pasta legacy into cloud services to save on hosting costs
   - the idea is you take the entire legacy set of applications and move it into the cloud
+  - the core benefit is reducing infrastructure costs (no more on premise) while taking advantage of cloud compute reliability & availability
-- replatform: lift and shift, then replacement/refactor
+- replatform: lift and shift then replacement/refactor
   - this is more incremental then a pure lift and shift
   - you will need to connect the remaining legacy services with the new cloud services until everything is fully migrated